Undergraduate

 SEOG is assistance for undergraduate students who are enrolled at least half-time and demonstrate exceptional financial need.
 Awards range from $250 to $500 per academic year.

-Students that have an EFC between 0 and 2000 and have filed their FAFSA by March 2nd are eligible to receive funding from SEOG.
+Students that have an SAI between -1500 to 800 and have filed their FAFSA by May 2nd are eligible to receive funding from SEOG.
 Funds are limited.
 Students will be funded until we award all available funds.
 Students must be in at least 6 units in order to receive the grant.

 Will I have to pay it back?